Psoriasis

 PSORIASIS

 Psoriasis is a chronic disease of the immune system that appears on the skin, usually in the form of thick, red, scaly patches.
 Up to 30 percent of people with psoriasis also develop psoriatic arthritis.
 Psoriasis is associated with other serious conditions such as diabetes, heart disease and obesity.
-According to the National Institutes of Health, as many as 7.5 million Americans have psoriasis.
+According to the National Institutes of Health as many as 7.5 million Americans have psoriasis.
+Many patients seek evaluation and management from dermatologists in Tarzana for long-term psoriasis care.

 There are five types of psoriasis: